-For the provided gcd entity implement the structural architecture (FSM_D2) that connects the controller to the datapath.
+For the provided gcd entity implement the structural architecture (FSM_D2) that connects the new controller to the new datapath.
 You must use the FSM_D2 architecture.

 Use the provided testbench (gcd_tb.vhd) to test your architecture.
-Note that the testbench uses a configuration to specify which gcd architecture is used.
-When testing the FSM_D2, make sure the configuration specifies the FSM_D2 architecture.
-Also, when simulating, making sure to select the configuration TB_CONFIG, and not the actual testbench.
+Note that the testbench only tests a single architecture.
+Therefore, make sure you use the following line for the gcd instantiation: